Future WardrobeLiving Symbiotic Wearables

 Production assistant: Laura Elias Soler

-Future Wardrobe is a bioplastic “living” garment, drawing on the hydrophobic properties of alginate, allowing the garment to host living algae in a continuously circulating liquid chamber.
+Future Wardrobe is a living garment for interspecies connection.
+The garment speculates on a future where our wardrobes incorporate habitable space for other than human organisms – in this case, microalgae, alongside humans.
 The “future” feature is a biome where the algae can interact with the wearer, through movement, sound, and environment.

 LARA CAMPOS (Spain)